About Birthkeeper Herbalism

 About Clinical Western Herbalism

 Humans from all corners of the world have indigenous plant medicine traditions.
 People evolved alongside plants as complex multicellular beings since the beginnings of our lives on this planet.
 As an herbalist with ancestral roots to western Europe, whose family settled in the Boston-area for 3+ generations, Emma practices from a western herbal perspective.
 She teaches about herbs while prioritizing the plants that grow close to her home - some of these plants are native to this area, and some plants were brought by colonizers and settlers from many other places, particularly western European countries.
-For information about Traditional Chinese Medicine (TCM) or Ayurveda (Indian traditional medicine system), we deeply encourage you to seek mentors with ancestral roots to those areas.
+For information about Traditional Chinese Medicine, Ayurveda, Caribbean, African Diaspora herbalism, or other herbal traditions, we deeply encourage you to seek mentors with ancestral roots to those areas.

 Having grown up with personal and familial chronic illness, Emma truly believes that bodies want to (and will!) heal themselves when given the conditions to do so.
 Acknowledging the complex and often medicalized lives people currently live, Emma's herbal perspective is decidedly clinical - learned in a clinic, practiced in a clinical way, and with a nod to the Vitalist traditions of many of her mentors.
 These workshops are inclusive of people who may be medically "high risk" but desire using herbal products alongside medications or medical procedures.